-- 3.4.1 Existing slopes across the Proposed Scheme and catchments upstream and upslope of it are shown in Drawings 10.5.1 and 10.5.2 (Volume 3).
-Slopes within the permanent and temporary works boundaries range from flat to approximately 75°, but with the vast majority being less than 26° and practically all being less than 40°.
-Nonetheless, this represents the full range of slope angles in which peat instability most commonly occurs. - 3.4.2 Beyond the Proposed Scheme boundaries, slopes are likely to fall within similar ranges albeit with a greater prevalence of steeper slopes, as elevation increases rapidly to the east in some areas.
-The presence of slopes within this range indicates that slope angles are present which could contribute to the occurrence of peat landsliding.
+- 3.4.1 The existing slopes across the Proposed Scheme and catchments upslope are shown in Drawings 10.5.1 and 10.5.2 (Volume 3).
+Slopes within the permanent and temporary works boundaries range from <1° to approximately 75°, but with the majority being less than 26° and practically all being less than 40°.
+Nonetheless, this represents the full range of slope angles in which peat instability most commonly occurs. - 3.4.2 Beyond the boundaries, slopes fall within similar ranges albeit with a greater prevalence of steeper slopes, as elevation increases rapidly to the east.
+The presence of slopes within this range indicates the presence of slope angles which could contribute to peat landslide occurrence.